linoshkmalayil/Nuked-SC55-GUI-Float/documentation/USAGE.md

 ROM management options:
   -d, --rom-directory <dir>    Sets the directory to load roms from.
 Romset will be autodetected when
                                not also passing --romset.
   --romset <name>              Sets the romset to load.
-Same as frontend's romsets without '--'
+  --legacy-romset-detection    Load roms using specific filenames like upstream.

+MIDI options:
+  --dump-emidi-loop-points     Prints any encountered EMIDI loop points to stderr when finished.

+Accepted romset names:
+  mk2 st mk1 cm300 jv880 scb55 rlp3237 sc155 sc155mk2
 ```

 ### Regarding Serial IO

 With version 0.5.3, the emulator support Serial IO for SC-55mkII and SC-55st.
-Currently Serial IO doesn't
-support multiple instances at the moment.
-(Multi-Instance support is being worked on)
-So when attempting to launch multi-instance with serial mode will cause it not to launch with the
-error `error: Multiple Instances not supported with Serial Mode`.
+And with version 0.5.6 the emulator has support for Multi-Instance serial support.

 Regarding Setting up Virtual serial IO.
 Please read these instructions for [Linux](VIRTUAL_SERIAL_SETUP.md#linux) and [Windows](VIRTUAL_SERIAL_SETUP.md#windows).